 In this article, you learned about setting up a simple publish-subscribe application for the Spring Message Queue using RabbitMQ.
 This article also focuses on the features and basic concepts of RabbitMQ.
 Organizations use RabbitMQ to develop and manage scalable applications.
 Organizations like JPMorgan Chase, Doordash, FireEye, Radancy, Salesforce, Citi, and more currently use RabbitMQ for their Microservices architecture.
 Explore Spring Boot’s messaging queue capabilities for efficient communication between components in your applications.

 There are various Data Sources that organizations leverage to capture a variety of valuable data points.
 But, transferring data from these sources into a Data Warehouse for a holistic analysis is a hectic task.
 It requires you to code and maintains complex functions that can help achieve a smooth flow of data.
 An Automated Data Pipeline helps in solving this issue and this is where Hevo comes into the picture.
-Hevo Data is a No-code Data Pipeline and has awesome 100+ pre-built Integrations that you can choose from.
+Hevo Data is a No-code Data Pipeline and has awesome 150+ pre-built Integrations that you can choose from.
+Try a 14-day free trial and experience the feature-rich Hevo suite firsthand.
+Also, check out our unbeatable pricing to choose the best plan for your organization.